 It will come as no surprise that clear and consistent communication is an important factor in employee engagement.
 According to a survey conducted by theEMPLOYEEapp, more than two-thirds (68 per cent) of respondents said that job satisfaction is affected by the amount of communication they receive.
 As such, here are three ways this communication can be enhanced with online video.

 Communication channels need to be as varied as possible to ensure employees remain engaged.
-With video, these strategies can be mixed and matched, allowing the content to be distributed on a number of platforms.
+With video, these strategies can be mixed and matched, allowing the content to be distributed via a number of channels.

 Email in particular is one of the most common internal communication options for businesses, and its frequency can swiftly overwhelm employees.
 The same survey from theEMPLOYEEapp discovered that just under a third (30 per cent) of people ignore internal emails, which can compromise engagement.

 Embedding a video into internal emails is a great way to make them stand out from the pack.
 On top of this, bite-sized videos can seem more digestible than if the same information was provided in text form.

 CEO of theCOMMSapp Jeff Corbin said there is also importance in the number of employees reading emails on mobile devices.

 Employees are one of, if not the most important audiences of any company or organisation.
 The mobile device presents an immediate solution for employers to connect with and directly engage with this audience.

 Online video’s success through social media is a sign of its value to employees.
 It’s a social medium that can encourage communication and engagement in a workplace.

 Video communication puts a face to the content, and is a great way of introducing employees to each other throughout a business.
 According to research from Globoforce, employee turnover and engagement are the two challenges HR managers are struggling with the most.